isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

 value sent by the client.
 The `fqdn` option is part of the DDNS and D2 configuration.
 The `dhcp-agent-options` is being sent by the relay agent.

-.. table:: List of Standard DHCPv4 Options (managed by Kea on its own)
+.. table:: List of standard DHCPv4 options managed by Kea on its own and not directly configurable by an administrator

    +----------------------------------------+------+---------------------------+-------------+-------------+
    | Name                                   | Code | Type                      | Array?      | Returned if |